-The faculty in the W. P. Carey School of Business offer the BS degree in Accountancy, Business Administration (East campus), Computer Information Systems, Economics, Finance, Management, Marketing, and Supply Chain Management upon successful completion of a four-year curriculum of 120 semester hours.
+The faculty in the W. P. Carey School of Business offer the BS degree in Accountancy, Computer Information Systems, Economics, Finance, Management, Marketing, and Supply Chain Management upon successful completion of a four-year curriculum of 120 semester hours.
 Students may select one of the majors shown in the "W. P. Carey School of Business Baccalaureate Degrees and Majors" table, on this page.
 Each major is administered by the academic unit indicated.